hmelner/MeshtasticNetworkGuide/StepsToImplement.md

 ## Step 2: Flash and Configure Device
 *Initial Configuration*
-1)**Identify your Region** - Based on the country you are in, determine the appropriate region code from the list (found on the Meshtastic website)
+1) **Identify your Region** - Based on the country you are in, determine the appropriate region code from the list (found on the Meshtastic website)
-2)**Set the Region** - Depending on your device (Apple, Android, CLI, Web) follow the steps to set the correct frequency range
+2) **Set the Region** - Depending on your device (Apple, Android, CLI, Web) follow the steps to set the correct frequency range
-3)**Understand Limitations** - Some regions, like EU_433 and EU_868, restrict how often transmissions can occur.
+3) **Understand Limitations** - Some regions, like EU_433 and EU_868, restrict how often transmissions can occur.

 *Configuration*
 1) **Radio Configuration** - Manages device operations and connectivity:<ul>